pixelmatix/smartmatrix-docs/SmartMatrix/docs/start.md

 All of our products are sold as kits and require some soldering, but we are working to have an assembled option as well.
 [Sign up for our email list](http://eepurl.com/UX2V5) to get notified when this product is available.

-The Shield is available for purchase from [Adafruit](https://www.adafruit.com/products/1902) and [PJRC](http://www.pjrc.com/store/smartmatrix_kit.html).
+The SmartMatrix Shield is available for purchase from [Adafruit](https://www.adafruit.com/products/1902) and [PJRC](http://www.pjrc.com/store/smartmatrix_kit.html).
 Compatible RGB matrix panels are available from Adafruit and linked from their SmartMatrix Shield product page.

 > ![SmartMatrix Shield](photos/ProtoIsometric.jpg)